pratinav/dsmun17.com/committees/usnsc.md

 Greetings Delegates!

 My name is Archit Barthwal and I will be presiding over the United States National Security Council for DSMUN 2017.
-I am currently in the SC Form (Class12) pursuing (and sometimes being pursued by) the IBDP.
+I am currently in the SC Form (Class 12) pursuing (and sometimes being pursued by) the IBDP.
 I do really enjoy MUN-ing and have participated in a couple of MUNs such as HMUN China, MCGSMUN.
 I was also a Deputy Chairperson at DSMUN 2016.

 Apart from MUN-ing, my interests lie in Boxing, Dance and Drama.